RedHatQE/firewatch/docs/cli_usage_guide.md

 **Pre-requisites:**

 1. A Jira configuration file must exist.
-Use the `jira_config_gen` command to generate the configuration file.
+Use the `jira-config-gen` command to generate the configuration file.
 2. A firewatch config must be defined.
 Use the [Configuration section above](#configuration) to generate your configuration.

 **Arguments:**